exclamaforte/diode/README.md

 <img width="718" height="571" alt="diode" src="https://github.com/user-attachments/assets/308cb05a-01d9-4fc4-9c03-7e13ade91475" />

-# diode
+# torch-diode
-`diode` is a framework that makes it easy to develop heuristics that plug into the external interfaces of `torch` and `torch.compile`.
-It allows users to both gather data from torch and train Machine Learning models on the gathered data.
+`torch-diode` is a library for programattically altering the performance-relevant decisions made by `torch.compile`.
+It makes it easy to gather data on the outcomes of decisions, and then train Machine Learning models on that data.
+It initially focuses on Matmul Kernel selection, but it will be expanded to other decisions in the future.

 ## Target Audience:
+- Developers looking to adapt the compilation of their model to their specific situation.
-- Hardware Vendors looking to optimize `torch` heuristics for their hardware.
+- Hardware Vendors looking to optimize `torch.compile` heuristics for their hardware.
 - OSS Contributors looking to add support for less popular hardware.
-- Developers looking to adapt the compilation of their model to their specific situation.

 ## Features:
 - Pre-Trained Models: Profit from community efforts to gather data and train models.